doc4d/docs/docs/settings/interface.md

 You use the Interface page to set various options related to the database interface.

 ## General
-You use this area to set various options concerning database display.
+This area lets you set various options concerning database display.

 ![](assets/en/settings/interface-page.png)

 ### Font to use with the MESSAGE command

-You use the **Select...** button to set the font and size for the characters used by the `MESSAGE` command.
+Click **Select...** to set the font and size for the characters used by the `MESSAGE` command.

 The default font and its size depend on the platform where 4D is running.